 When it comes to location, the highest average paycheck ($90K per year) can be spotted in Detroit, Mich.; Southfield, Mich. ($84K), St. Louis, Mo. ($75K), and Montgomery, Ala. (approximately $67K) are the next top-paying cities.
 High paychecks are not found in Kenansville, N.C.; in fact, at about $46K it is one of the worst-paid cities.
 Within the firm, employees working in Indiana take home the most — $89K annually on average.

 Years of Experience

-Survey participants who have worked at Lear Corporation for between five and 10 years earn around $85K per year on average.
-Between the one and five year mark, median pay is $59K annually.
-The largest fraction of Lear Corporation people (39 percent) have been working for 20 years or more and earn $91K per year on average.
+Respondents who have been working for five to nine years make around $71K per year on average.
+For those with one to four years of experience, median paychecks reach $59K annually.
+The largest slice of the Lear Corporation workforce (40 percent) has been working for 20 years or more and earns, on average, around $89K per year.

 Certifications and Degrees

 Salaries approach about $120K annually for Certified Public Accountants; non-accredited workers make much less.
 Earning a Certified Six Sigma Black Belt certification garners significant financial rewards of approximately $90K per year on average.
 At Lear Corporation, employees who hold a Master of Business Administration (MBA) receive the highest salaries at $115K.

 Employees who count Process Improvement among their skills enjoy higher pay; the median for this group is $85K annually.
 It's pretty common to find people here who know Microsoft Excel; slightly less than a fourth consider it a key competency.
 Many workers usually know Project Management, Microsoft Office, and Engineering Design as well.

 The number of male employees who participated in the survey outweighs the number of women; the male-to-female ratio is more than 3 to 1.